Lina-Liuna/core-python/README.md

 the get method to access its items. consider using the setdefault methods it leads to short code.

 #### item 18: Know how to construct key-dependent default values with __missing__
+##### Things to remember:
+the setdefault method of dict is a bad fit when creating the default value has high computational cost or may raise exceptions.

+The function passed to defaultdict must be not require any arguments, which makes it impossible to have he default value depend on the key being accessed.

+You can define your own dict subclass with a __missing__ method in order to construct default values that must know which key was being accessed.

 ### 2. The Python Standard Library